Using large file system (LFS)

 Note

-• If errors like timeout (i/o timeout) occur while uploading a large file, you can extend the wait time as follows.
+• If errors such as timeout (i/o timeout) happen during the upload, you can extend the waiting time as follows:

 $ git config lfs.activitytimeout 300

-• After the file is uploaded, you can check that the large file with tracking set is saved as LFS in the SourceCommit repository's [Code] tab.
+• After you complete the file upload, you can check that tracking-set large files are stored in LFS type in [Code] tab of the SourceCommit repository.

 Note

-• The file lock feature is only available in Git LFS 2.0 or later versions.
+• You can use the file lock feature only in versions later than Git LFS 2.0.

 $ git config lfs.{Git URL}/info/lfs.locksverify true